sebastiankasprzak/aws-amplify-workshop-react-native/01-start/README.md

 - Select the authentication method you want to use: __AWS profile__
 - Please choose the profile you want to use: __amplify-workshop-user__

-Now, the AWS Amplify CLI has iniatilized a new project & you will see a couple of new files & folders: __amplify__ & __aws-exports.js__.
+Now, the AWS Amplify CLI has iniatilized a new project & you will see a couple of new files & folders: __amplify__ & __/src/aws-exports.js__.
 These files hold your project configuration.

 ---